Greece Moments Greece Moments

 Kalikatsou Rock at Petra Beach

-#7 The lonely north of Patmos
+#7 The Secluded North of Patmos

 patmos strände livadi geranou beach